U.S. Route 6 in Pennsylvania: Warren to Mansfield

 US 6 crosses into Tioga County and continues east through forested mountains with some farmfields and development to the north of Pine Creek.
 In the community of Gaines, the route comes to an intersection with the southern terminus of PA 349.
 Following this, the road heads north of a rest area accessible from both directions and winds east through Tioga State Forest as it passes through more rugged terrain.
 Farther east, US 6 passes near some farmfields before it reaches an intersection with the western terminus of PA 362 in the community of Ansonia, where the Pine Creek turns to the south and runs through the Pine Creek Gorge.
 The road continues northeast through wooded mountains and farmland as it passes to the south of Tioga State Forest.
 The route winds northeast through more rural land before it reaches an intersection with PA 287 in Wellsboro Junction.
 Here, US 6 turns south for a concurrency with PA 287, with the two routes running through a mix of farms and woods to the west of the parallel Wellsboro and Corning Railroad.
 The two routes head into the borough of Wellsboro and become Main Street, running through developed areas and turning to the southwest.
 The road comes to a junction with PA 660 in the downtown area, where PA 287 continues southwest along with PA 660 on Main Street while US 6 heads east along with PA 660 on East Avenue, which alternates from a three-lane road with a center left-turn lane to a two-lane road as it passes through more of the borough.
 The two routes leave Wellsboro and become a two-lane road called Roosevelt Highway that heads northeast through a mix of farm- and woodland with some development.
-PA 660 splits to the east and US 6 runs northeast through more rural land prior to reaching an interchange with the US 15 freeway on the western edge of the borough of Mansfield.
+PA 660 splits to the east and US 6 runs northeast through more rural land prior to reaching an interchange with I-99/US 15 on the western edge of the borough of Mansfield.

 Mansfield to Scranton

-Past the US 15 interchange, US 6 heads into Mansfield and becomes West Wellsboro Street, heading through developed areas and crossing the Tioga River.
+Past the I-99 interchange, US 6 heads into Mansfield and becomes West Wellsboro Street, heading through developed areas and crossing the Tioga River.
 The route continues into the downtown area, where it crosses US 15 Bus. and becomes West Wellsboro Street.
 US 6 becomes Sullivan Street and curves northeast and then southeast as it heads north of the Mansfield University of Pennsylvania campus.
 The route leaves Mansfield and becomes Roosevelt Highway, continuing southeast through wooded areas with some fields and reaching a junction with the southern terminus of PA 549.
 The road heads east through a mix of farmland and woodland with occasional development, passing through the community of Mainesburg.